Residential conveyancing timescales

 How long does a residential leasehold purchase take?

 The time it takes from your offer being accepted until you can move into your house depends on several factors.
-The standard purchase conveyancing process is between 10 and 14 weeks, whereas a residential leasehold purchase typically takes around 4 weeks longer.
+The standard leasehold purchase conveyancing process is between 12 and 16 weeks.
 Overall, the purchase can also vary depending on several factors.

 For example:-